jaqnunes/jaqnunes/README.md

 ## Hi there, i'm Jackelyne!

-◾ Currently learning Java, HTML, CSS and Vue.js
+◾ Currently a Intern Developer at IBM.
+◾ Working with JavaScript, Vue.js, Fastify and more.

 ##